quicwg/base-drafts/draft-ietf-quic-tls.md

 ## Packet Protection for the TLS Handshake {#cleartext-hs}

 The initial exchange of packets are sent without protection.
-These packets are marked with a KEY_PHASE of 0.
+These packets use a cleartext packet type.

 TLS handshake messages MUST NOT be protected using QUIC packet protection.
-A KEY_PHASE of 0 is used for all of these packets, even during retransmission.
-The messages affected are all TLS handshake message up to the TLS Finished that is sent by each endpoint.
+All TLS handshake messages up to the TLS Finished message sent by either endpoint use cleartext packets.

 Any TLS handshake messages that are sent after completing the TLS handshake do not need special packet protection rules.
 Packets containing these messages use